gamblevore/speedie/Documentation/Errors.md

     function do_something_with (|byte| b) // Process the character

     main
-        || file = "test.txt".in   #require // creates an input file-stream, returns if not readable
+        || file = "test.txt".inputstream   #require // creates an input file-stream, returns if not readable
         for b in file
             do_something_with(b)